Kong/ngx_wasm_module/docs/README.md

 - `9001:/with-filter`: Inherits its execution chain from its grandparent block:
   `http{}`.
 Runs `my_global_filter`.

+You may also consult another description of the execution chain through the [Filter Chains] section, which focuses on the execution chain only through the lens of Proxy-Wasm filters.

 [Back to TOC](#table-of-contents)

 [Contexts]: #contexts
 [Execution Chain]: #execution-chain
+[Filter Chains]: PROXY_WASM.md#filter-chains